 Sous-vide bags are safe for microwave, fridge, and freezer.
 You can purchase FoodSaver® Sous-vide Vacuum Seal Bags (as well as the FoodSaver® FM2000 Vacuum Sealing System) in-store or online at Target.
-For the month of July, Target is offering 20% off both products, so now is the time!
-Bags come in a combo pack.
-You get 1-gallon bags as well as quart bags, so you have what you need for a variety of uses.

 I was happy how my Sous Vide Asian Glazed Pork Belly turned out.
 It was so moist and flavorful.
 The texture was on-point.
 After the sous-vide, I placed the pork belly pieces in the fridge overnight.
 The next evening, I sliced them into chunks and pan seared them.
 I then made a super simple glaze and served them with some grilled scallions and rice.

 I know not everyone is comfortable cooking sous vide, so if you are dying for some homemade pork belly, check out my recipe for Slow Roasted Pork Belly Bites over Jalapeno Slaw.
 I didn’t want to leave you hanging with no way to enjoy some delicious pork belly!

 - 2-3 pounds pork belly (either one piece or two smaller ones)

 - 2 TBS garlic paste or minced garlic